| Pangnirtung

 to the presumed riches of the Orient, navigated the sound in 1585 and again in 1587.
 The

+sound was not re-entered by Europeans until 1840.
 In 1839, a Scottish whaler named William Penny took

 a young Inuk man, Eenoolooapik, to Scotland to spend the winter.
 The following spring